Mount Taranaki: Older volcanoes in the area

+Nearest to Taranaki is the Pouākai Range.
+Pouākai may have originated around the same time as Kaitake but remained active until about 210,000 years ago.
+Much of Pouākai's large ring plain was obliterated by the Taranaki volcano, the hills near Eltham being the only remnant to the south.

 Volcanic activity

-Taranaki is geologically young, having commenced activity approximately 135,000 years ago.
+Taranaki is geologically young, having commenced activity approximately 200,000 years ago.
 The most recent volcanic activity was the production of a lava dome in the crater and its collapse down the side of the mountain in the 1850s or 1860s.
 Between 1755 and 1800, an eruption sent a pyroclastic flow down the mountain's northeast flanks, and a moderate ash eruption occurred about 1755, of the size of Ruapehu's activity in 1995/1996.
 The last major eruption occurred around 1655.
 Recent research has shown that over the last 9,000 years minor eruptions have occurred roughly every 90 years on average, with major eruptions every 500 years.
+Some of these eruptions may have occurred with very brief warning, of only days or less.
+The mountain in the last 5,000 years has had 16 tephra producing events.
+However in the Holocene there have been at least 138 eruptions, and for about 4000 years between 23.1 and 27.3 ka BP that bracket two flank collapses had 28 tephra producing events, some with VEI greater than 4.
+At least 228 tephra-producing eruptions have occurred over the last 30,000 years.